Effective March 16, 2022, this policy has been revised. For individual changes, see the redlined version.

 Purpose.
 The University of Iowa professional and scientific classification system was established to meet the needs for employing staff with the appropriate mix of skills to meet the multiple missions of all University entities and to ensure that staff are appropriately and equitably classified and recognized for their contributions.
-Each classification has an approved University title, although specific working titles also may be designed within employing units.
+Each classification has an approved University title, although specific working titles also may be administered within employing units.
 It is the responsibility of departments/administrative units to determine unit requirements as they relate to the number of staff and the classification mix necessary to effectively operate the unit.
 This policy addresses the process for seeking and conducting a classification review based upon a change of duties and responsibilities of a filled position.

 - Staff members covered.
 All regular (non-temporary) P&S staff members holding appointments of 50 percent or more are covered by this policy.
 Those holding appointments of less than 50 percent may request classification review through normal administrative channels.

 - Types of classification changes.
 When the duties and responsibilities of a position substantially differ from those established in the University's classification description for the current classification, while also fulfilling a department/administrative unit's needs for a different classification, the position is eligible for reclassification to a higher, equal, or lower pay level:

 - Career promotion to a new classification in a higher pay level (whether same or different function/family), demonstrated by significant and sustained changes involving new duties, additional key areas of responsibility, expanded scope, and to the extent that the key areas of responsibilities of another classification have become the best fit overall for the work performed.

 - Career shift to a new classification at the same or lower pay level (whether same or different function/family), demonstrated by significant and sustained changes involving new duties, key areas of responsibilities, changes in scope, and to the extent that the key areas of responsibilities of another classification have become the best fit overall for the work performed.